khalidbouziane/Behavioral-Cloning/writeup.md

 Then I repeated this process by driving the car in the track in the opposite direction, in order to get more data points.

+Before augumenting data, i removed 80% of data that are between 0.1 and -0.1, it helps balancing the distribution of data.

 To augment the data set, I also flipped images and angles thinking that this would help to generalize the model.
 For example, here is an image that has then been flipped:

 <img src="./images/center.jpg" alt="" /> <img src="./images/center_flip.jpg" alt="" />